 This nightly ritual is just one of the many ways that the Anantara Vilmoura Algarve Resort takes its guests of a journey through the Algarve and Portugal.
 It is a journey that embraces all the scenes; from the authentic sounds of the country, the visual feast of local colours and art; to the aromas and scents of the seasonal foods, and the soft tactile properties of local artisan products.

 The experience begins as soon as one arrives.
-Forget the formality of a front desk; here guests enjoy the tranquillity of check in in a private salon, welcomed with a refreshing artisan drink, with local carob, served with Algarve snacks of almonds and figs.
+Forget the formality of a front desk; here guests enjoy the tranquility of check in in a private salon, welcomed with a refreshing artisan drink, with local carob, served with Algarve snacks of almonds and figs.